bradlove182/tree-sitter-tinybird/README.md

-# zed-tinybird
+# tree-sitter-tinybird
-Tinybird syntax highlighting for Zed
+Tree-sitter grammar for Tinybird